ghaiklor/iterm-fish-fisher-osx/README.md

 It works on Macs with macOS 10.14 or newer. iTerm2 brings the terminal into the modern age with features you never knew you always wanted.

-This is one of the terminal emulators, that works great with color fidelity, patched fonts with ligatures.
+This is one of the terminal emulators, that works great with color fidelity and patched fonts with ligatures.
 Also, it has a tmux support and a lot of other stuff.
-Check out their [website](https://iterm2.com) to more details.
+Check out their [website](https://iterm2.com) for more details.

 ```shell
 brew install --cask iterm2